Published

 Most agents have to invest a huge amount of time, energy, and money into drumming up new business for themselves.
 There’s also no guarantee they’ll recoup those expenses — after all, agents get paid when a deal closes, not when they sign a new client.
 And a deal closing is never guaranteed.

-MyAgentFinder reviews are generally positive, with an average rating of 4.8 based on 551 total reviews.
+MyAgentFinder reviews are generally positive, with an average rating of 4.8/5 based on 802 reviews.

 In addition to examining existing MyAgentFinder reviews online and conducting other in-depth research, we put a team of mystery shoppers to work to test out the service from multiple perspectives.